Add-in commands for Outlook

 How do add-in commands appear?

 An add-in command appears on the ribbon as a button.
-When a user installs an add-in, its commands appear in the UI as a group of buttons labeled with the add-in name.
+When a user installs an add-in, its commands appear in the UI as a group of buttons.
 This can either be on the ribbon's default tab or on a custom tab.
 For messages, the default is either the Home or Message tab.
 For the calendar, the default is the Meeting, Meeting Occurrence, Meeting Series, or Appointment tab.
 For module extensions, the default is a custom tab.
 On the default tab, each add-in can have one ribbon group with up to 6 commands.
 On custom tabs, the add-in can have up to 10 groups, each with 6 commands.
 Add-ins are limited to only one custom tab.

 When an add-in command is added to an add-in, the add-in name is removed from the app bar.
 Only the add-in command button on the ribbon remains.